iambb5445/Marching-Cubes/README.md

 # Implementation Details

-This implementation of the Marching cubes algorithm follows the description of the Foundations of Game Engine Development book by Eric Lengyl.
+This implementation of the Marching cubes algorithm follows the description of the Transvoxel Algorithm in the Foundations of Game Engine Development book by Eric Lengyl.

 The idea behind the marching cubes algorithm is as follows: